jtouzi/aws_global_accelerator/lab-7-aga-performance/README.md

 ```
 ### Comments
 With AWS Global Accelerator endpoint, cURL was in average 70%, 67% and 61% faster than respectively Tokyo, Dublin and Oregon ALB endpoints (from my location).

-## Measuring RTT
-Throughput measurements help identify any congestion and/or packet loss experienced on a network and is a great measure of performance.
-If you want to test from a specific client, there are two ways which we suggest you use to measure the throughput:
-1. Using a custom speed test tool that Global Accelerator has developed which can be found here: https://speedtest.globalaccelerator.aws/
-2. Leveraging [iperf](https://iperf.fr/iperf-doc.php#3doc), let's use this tool to test throughput.
-If you don't have it installed on your laptop/Mac, you can [download it here](https://iperf.fr/en/iperf-download.php).